 Step 7: Provide that token in your LambdaTest + Azure DevOps Integration page.
 Under the field Azure DevOps Access Token & hit Next.

 That’s it!
-Go to Integrations again and you will be able to notice a green tick indicating that Visual Studio Team Services is successfully installed.
+Go to Integrations again and you will be able to notice a green tick indicating that Azure DevOps is successfully installed.
 You can now experience bug logging in a fly from any of your running test session in Lambdatest to your project directly by a single click.

 Step 1: Go for any of the test from the left navigation menu.
 For demo, we will be taking “Real Time Test” option.